nadtakanfuthoem/react-table/README.md

 2. If the window is width is reduced furture, than a certain width, the green table must wrap under red table.

 Bugs:
+1. RTL-UP still not perfectly working after you refresh browser.

 resources:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof